mazzasaverio/nextjs-saas-starter/README.md

-### Template Starter and Lean
+### Next.js SaaS Starter Template

 This serves as a template starter and lean for building an effective frontend from which to start building a SaaS with the following features:

 #### Features

-- Use Next.js, TypeScript, and Shadcn
+- Use Next.js, TypeScript, Tailwind and Shadcn
 - Authentication with Clerk
 - Public landing page and platform wrapped with Clerk and Pro Modals
 - Use Prisma with MongoDB for managing subscriptions